-Let's build a more welcoming, safe, and just city for all those who call Medford home.
+Building a more welcoming, safe, and resilient city for all those who call Medford home.

-I’m running for Medford City Council for the opportunity to create bold, ambitious goals for Medford to uplift and protect its residents – both right now, and for future generations.
+I’m seeking a second term so I can continue to advance bold, ambitious goals for Medford to uplift and protect its residents – both right now, and for future generations.

 I'm a professional illustrator and muralist, renter, cyclist, runner, enthusiastic yet mediocre home cook, volunteer, and a proud resident of South Medford.
 I was raised in upstate New York, and I graduated from Tufts with honors in 2015 with a degree in Peace & Justice Studies.

 I believe I add needed perspectives to our City Council.
 I'm a renter, and with over 40% of Medford residents renting their homes, I strongly believe in having more tenants in office.
 In my day job as a creative professional, I rely on out-of-the-box problem-solving, effective communication, and responsiveness; I try to apply these skills to my work with my fellow Councilors, City staff, and constituents.